How can I keep up with new items you have and shows you're doing?

 Can I drop by your studio to visit, or so that I can avoid shipping charges?

 Is the pottery food/microwave/dishwasher safe?

 Yes, unless the description has a specific note otherwise.
-Most ware is fired to 2200F, making it "mid-fire stoneware", and other ware is fired to 2380F, which is "high-fire stoneware".
+Some ware is fired to 2200F, making it "mid-fire stoneware", and other ware is fired to 2380F, which is "high-fire stoneware".
 This makes them safe for microwave and dishwasher, and even to go into the oven.
 The base glazes I use on the insides of pieces and other food surfaces were tested by me or others for mineral leaching, and do not contain lead or cadmium.
 Note, however, that repeated or rapid temperature changes can cause pottery to crack due to thermal shock -- don't do anything with my pottery that you wouldn't do with Pyrex.